How Do You Make Denominators The Same

 The process of making denominators the same is fundamental in dealing with fractions, especially when you need to add or subtract them.
 This technique allows us to manipulate fractions so they represent parts of a whole that are divided into the same number of pieces, making them directly comparable and easy to work with.

 When fractions have different denominators, it’s similar to comparing apples and oranges; they are different units.
 To effectively perform arithmetic operations such as addition or subtraction, we need to convert these fractions to a common unit, which is achieved by finding a common denominator.
-This is not just a mathematical trick, but a way to standardize fractions so that they represent proportions of the same whole.
+That said, this is not just a mathematical trick, but a way to standardize fractions so that they represent proportions of the same whole.
 The concept is used everywhere from cooking and construction to engineering and finance, making it an essential skill for anyone working with quantities and proportions.

 Foundations of Fractions

 Fractions can represent various real-world quantities.
 They can show portions of a pizza, parts of a measurement, or even probabilities.
 Understanding fractions is crucial because they provide a way to express quantities that are not whole numbers.
-Moreover, the ability to manipulate fractions, especially making their denominators the same, enables more complex mathematical operations and comparisons.
+Also worth noting, the ability to manipulate fractions, especially making their denominators the same, enables more complex mathematical operations and comparisons.
 This skill is not just confined to the classroom but extends to practical applications in daily life, making it an indispensable tool in quantitative reasoning.

 The Least Common Multiple (LCM)